 \subsection{Implementation}

 We have implemented our proposed framework using the PyTorch framework \cite{paszke2019pytorch} on a 8GB Nvidia GeForce RTX 2080 GPU.
-For the CNN encoder used in self-supervised pre-training, we have used a randomly initialized ResNet-18 \cite{he2016deep} network excluding the linear layers, which is then re-used off-the-shelf for the metric learning phase after pre-training is completed.
-The optimizer used for the pre-training task is SGD \cite{sutskever2013importance} with an initial learning rate of $0.1$.
-For the fine-tuning phase, we have used the RMSprop optimizer with initial learning rates for the encoder and the projector being $0.005$ and $1.0$ respectively and weight decay factor of $0.0005$.
-For both the phases, the respective models have been trained for 200 epochs, and a Linear Warmup Cosine Annealing scheduler has been used for learning rate decay.
-Prior to being fed into the encoder, the signature images have been preprocessed using the steps described in Section \ref{subsec:preproc}.
+In the self-supervised pre-training phase, a randomly initialized ResNet-18 \cite{he2016deep} excluding linear layers is used as the encoder, trained with SGD \cite{sutskever2013importance} optimizer with initial learning rate of $0.1$.
+The pre-trained encoder is then used in the fine-tuning phase, where the network is trained using RMSProp with initial learning rates for the encoder and the projector being $5.10^{-3}$ and $1.0$, respectively and weight decay factor of $5.10^{-4}$.
+Both training phases are conducted for a maximum of 200 epochs with a cosine annealing learning rate scheduler.
+Prior to being fed into the encoder, the signatures have been preprocessed using the steps described in Section \ref{subsec:preproc}.